jemwords

 of a tumor

-but not before having heard
+but not before

 eight times

-and each time for the first time
+for the first time

-the word Mother
+the word

-whose ignoble end
+whose unworthy end

-in the poor folks hospital
+in that poor folks

 to remember aloud